The Society and its Activities

 Graduate Students in history who have already fulfilled the basic undergraduate requirements for membership are immediately eligible to apply for membership in the society.
 If a graduate student has already been inducted into Phi Alpha Theta at another school, he or she needs only to "update" the membership with Beta Pi chapter by making a one-time payment of local dues to the Georgetown chapter.
 (Please see the next section.)

 - Please complete a Beta Pi Chapter membership application.
 You will need to be logged in to your Georgetown email address to access the form.
 Be sure to give both your local and permanent addresses in the spaces provided; the chapter needs the local address for possible mailings, and national headquarters needs the permanent address for your free one-year subscription to The Historian.

 - Attach a copy of your undergraduate transcript, verifying your eligibility for membership in Phi Alpha Theta.
 (The transcript can be a copy of an unofficial Student Access+ transcript, as long as it has your name on it and it has been printed off directly from that site.)
 If you are offering study-abroad work to meet the 12-hour course minimum, please provide a transcript to verify that work and to confirm your course grade(s).

 - Attach a check for $60.00, payable to "Phi Alpha Theta".
 Fifty dollars of this fee goes for your lifetime membership in Phi Alpha Theta; the remaining ten dollars is your one-time local chapter dues assessment.

-- Put all of the above in an envelope, address it to Prof. Amy Leonard, and have a staff member put it in her mailbox behind the front desk of the History Department.
-(Please do not put it under her office door or in the wall pockets immediately to the right of her office.)
+- Put all of the above in an envelope, address it to Prof. Toshihiro Higuchi, and have a staff member put it in his mailbox behind the front desk of the History Department.

 - If you have never joined Phi Alpha Theta before, please follow the directions for undergraduate membership delineated above.